eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 1st card exchange:

-The Calypso card selection is made using the application's ID and results in a CalypsoCard object that will contain all the information extracted from the Calypso card all along the transaction.
+The Calypso card selection is made using the card application's AID and results in a CalypsoCard object that will contain all the information extracted from the Calypso card all along the transaction.